OHI: Modified Bass Technique

 Why Modified Bass Technique brushing is important

 Many people are suffering from plaque related diseases and gingivitis, even for the people who say that they clean their teeth regularly.
 It has been found out that the problem lies with the brushing technique used.
 Most of the time, dentist near me recommend the use of Modified Bass Technique to their patients but there are also other techniques that may be preferred depending on the situation of the patient.
-It has been found out that for the patients and other people to achieve the best oral cleaning, they should learn the best brushing skills.
-Dentists teach the Modified Bass Technique to their patients since it has been found out to remove plaque in high level especially on the gingival margin and this prevents the periodontal lesions.
+It has been found out that for the patients and other people to achieve highly recommended oral cleaning, they should learn highly recommended brushing skills.
+Dentists teach the Modified Bass Technique to their patients since it has been found out to remove plaque in high level especially on the gingival margin and this prevents periodontal lesions.

 Modified Bass Technique had been proven to remove enough of the plaque compared to normal tooth brushing technique on lingual and buccal sites.
 Dentists agree that using Modified Bass Technique over to the normal tooth brushing is better in removing supragingival plaque.
 When patients start to use a better cleaning option like modified bass technique, then their oral hygiene will improve in general.